npm package discovery and stats viewer.

 In Japanese mythology, Ame-no-Uzume performed a divine dance before the closed doors of Amano-Iwato — the heavenly rock cave where Amaterasu had hidden herself, plunging the world into darkness.
 Her dance, accompanied by music and laughter, drew the sun goddess back into the world.
 This was the first kagura (神楽) — "the entertainment of the gods."

 Kagura brings that spirit to Slack.
-Run Anthropic Claude Agent SDK natively in your workspace — @mention the bot, it routes the session into the right repository, and replies with Slack-native rich text, live progress, and persistent memory.
+Run Anthropic Claude Agent SDK or OpenAI Codex CLI natively in your workspace — mention the bot, a configured agent user group, or use a Message Action; Kagura routes the session into the right repository and replies with Slack-native rich text, live progress, and persistent memory.

 Why

-Running a Claude agent inside Slack requires gluing together thread context, workspace routing, streaming UX, session persistence, and memory — all adapted to Slack's API conventions. kagura handles that full lifecycle via Socket Mode, so you can focus on the agent's behavior.
+Running a coding agent inside Slack requires gluing together thread context, workspace routing, streaming UX, session persistence, and memory — all adapted to Slack's API conventions. kagura handles that full lifecycle via Socket Mode for both Claude Agent SDK and Codex CLI, so you can focus on the agent's behavior.

 How it works